Techyfun/divi-child-theme/README.md

 # DIVI Child Theme

-This is custom divi child theme with login editor
+This is custom divi child theme with wp-admin login editor in customizer API.